qdm12/gluetun/README.md

     ```

     If the displayed IP address appears and is different that your host IP address,
-    the PIA client should fully work !
+    the PIA client works !

 ## Environment variables